According to most data privacy laws, personal information is any information that can be used to identify a person.

 What Is Not Personal Information?

-Data has to be tied (or linkable) to a person to be considered personal information.
+Data must also be tied or linkable to a person to be considered personal information.

-For example, a phone number alone is not personal information.
-But the minute context (like a name) is added, it becomes personal information.
+For example, a phone number alone is not personal information, but the minute context is added, like the person’s name, it becomes personal information.

 As another example, an email address needs to be personal to be considered personal information.
 If you contact Termly at the basic email — [email protected] — that is not personal info.
 However, if you email someone individually at the company, it is.